 - 1.1.
 OnPath Energy condemns bribery and corruption in all its forms.
 The Board has set out a very clear commitment to ensuring that bribery and corruption do not feature in the business.
 A copy of this Commitment is at Appendix 1. - 1.2.
 References to "the Company" or "the Group" in this document include OnPath Energy Holdings Limited and all its subsidiary undertakings. - 1.3.
-The purpose of this policy is to: - 1.3.1. set out the group's responsibilities, and the responsibilities of those who work for us, in observing and upholding our position on bribery and corruption; and - 1.3.2. provide information and guidance to those who work for us on recognising and dealing with bribery and corruption issues. - 1.4.
-For individuals, the punishment for bribery and corruption is up to ten years' imprisonment and an unlimited fine. - 1.5.
-If bribes are made on the Company's behalf, then it could face an unlimited fine, be excluded from tendering for certain contracts and face irreparable damage to its reputation. - 1.6.
-The Company has conducted a bribery and corruption risk assessment which supports this policy and that risk assessment will be reviewed periodically and this policy may also be reviewed at any time.
+The purpose of this policy is to: - 1.3.1. set out the Group's responsibilities, and the responsibilities of those who work for us, whether as directors, employees, agents, partners, joint venturers, contractors or consultants, in observing and upholding our position on bribery and corruption; and - 1.3.2. provide information and guidance to those who work for us on recognising and dealing with bribery and corruption issues. - 1.4.
+For individuals, the punishment for bribery and corruption under UK law is up to ten years' imprisonment and an unlimited fine. - 1.5.
+If bribes are made on the Company's behalf, then under UK law the Company could face an unlimited fine, be excluded from tendering for certain contracts and face irreparable damage to its reputation. - 1.6.
+The Company conducts on a regular basis a bribery and corruption risk assessment which underpins this policy.
+This policy may therefore be reviewed at any time.

 - 1.7.
-The Company has identified that the following are particular risks for its business: - 1.7.1. corporate hospitality and gifts; - 1.7.2. sponsorship and donations; - 1.7.3. transactional risks; - 1.7.4. partnership risks. - 1.8.
-To address those risks, the Company has and will: - 1.8.1.
-Undertaken assessments of the above risks. - 1.8.2.
-Put in place proportionate risk reducing measures, some of which are set out in this policy. - 1.8.3.
-Monitor compliance with this policy and associated procedures. - 1.9.
-In this policy, "third party" means any individual or organisation engaging with the Company and its employees, including actual and potential customers, suppliers, distributors, business contacts, agents, advisors, and government and public bodies, including their advisors, representatives and officials, politicians and political parties. - 1.10.
+The Company has identified that the following are particular risks for its business: - 1.7.1. corporate hospitality and gifts; - 1.7.2. sponsorship and donations; - 1.7.3. transactional risks; and - 1.7.4. partnership and joint venture risks. - 1.8.
+To address those risks, the Company has and will: - 1.8.1. undertake assessments of the above risks; - 1.8.2. put in place proportionate risk reducing measures, some of which are set out in this policy; and - 1.8.3. monitor compliance with this policy and its associated procedures. - 1.9.
+In this policy, "third party" means any individual or organisation engaging with the Company and its directors, employees, agents and consultants including actual and potential customers, suppliers, distributors, business contacts, agents, advisors, and government and public bodies, including their advisors, representatives and officials, politicians and political parties. - 1.10.
 The Company Secretary has been appointed Compliance Officer in terms of this policy.
-They can nominate appropriate representatives to carry out functions.
+The Compliance Officer can be contacted on legal@onpathenergy.com.
+The Compliance Officer can nominate appropriate representatives to carry out functions.
 Any such delegation will be confirmed in writing.